Whether you work in an agency or an in-house marketing team, tracking your Facebook metrics and performance is one of the most important tasks.

 Once you know the relevant metrics and how they work, you can also use other free or paid Facebook analytics tools and make it easier to monitor.

 How Do I See My Total Impressions on Facebook?

-To see the total impression, you need to go to your business page and click insight at the top.
-From there, you can click posts, then click on the Reach tab and select impressions from the drop-down menu.
+You need to go to your business page and click insight at the top to see the total impression.
+Then click posts → click on the Reach tab → select impressions from the drop-down menu.
 Here you can find your total impressions on Facebook.

 Published on Jan 29 2020